nrwl/nx/docs/shared/concepts/illustrated-dte-guide.md

 Nx Cloud is FREE for open source projects.
 Contact cloud-support@nrwl.io to get set up.

-For closed source projects, the first 500 computation hours per month are free.
-Most workspaces don't exceed this amount.
+For closed source projects, the first 300 CI pipeline executions per month are free.
 No credit card is required.
-After 500 hours, the cost is $1 per computation hour.
+After 300 CI pipeline executions, you can upgrade to the Pro plan.

 For more details, see the [Nx Cloud pricing page](https://nx.app/pricing).